2050plus/2050plus/doc/veka_configurations.rst

   * i.e. Methane pipelines
   * i.e. CO2 pipelines

-List of technolgies used

-The list of technologies used can be found in the PyPSA-configuration Excel under the tab Tech used
+The exhaustive list of technologies used can be found in the PyPSA-configuration Excel under the tab Tech used.

 Techno-Economic parameters
 ===========================